 There are some benefits of being a joint account holder instead of an authorized user.
 For instance, if you want an account of your own but your credit is less than perfect, having a loved one apply with you can improve your chances of getting approved.

-That said, most major credit card issuers don't allow credit card cosigners.
-Also, changes in the relationship between joint account holders can make things complicated, especially if the card issuer doesn't allow you to remove one account holder unless you cancel the account and apply for a new one.
+That said, most major credit card issuers don't allow joint accounts.
+Also, changes in the relationship between joint account holders can make things complicated, such as a divorce.
+You may need to both agree to close the account.

 Finally, both account holders are equally responsible for any debt incurred using the card.
 So if you can't make payments, the credit card issuer can go after both of you.